lkow/sst-pdf-gen/README.md

 This repo presents an example (and a base starting project template) of generating PDF files from HTML templates using:
 * SST (https://sst.dev) for provisioning and deployment
 * AWS Lambda (https://aws.amazon.com/lambda/) for serverless execution
+* Puppeteer (https://pptr.dev) for final PDF generation
-* Pre-existing AWS Lambda Layer for `chrome-aws-lambda` (https://github.com/alixaxel/chrome-aws-lambda)
+* Creating your own AWS Lambda Layer from `@sparticuz/chromium` release, that should be selected based on Puppeteer version used (https://github.com/Sparticuz/chromium/releases/) - for compatibility read https://pptr.dev/supported-browsers
 * Nunjucks (https://mozilla.github.io/nunjucks/) for HTML templating
-* Puppeteer (https://pptr.dev) for final PDF generation

 ## Prerequisites
 * Node.JS v16.16.0+